jqlang/jq/docs/content/manual/manual.md

     .posts[] | select(.author == "stedolan") | .comments

-We can evaluate this to a concatenation of complex paths --- for example, if the 3rd and 42th post were written by "stedolan", this would yield `.posts[3].comments, .posts[42].comments`.
+We can evaluate this to a concatenation of compound paths --- for example, if the 3rd and 42th post were written by "stedolan", this would yield `.posts[3].comments, .posts[42].comments`.
 We can therefore use this on the left-hand side of an assignment, such as: